cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/royale/_index.md

 ---
 title: Other Games
-subtitle: We make all games fun.
+subtitle: We make every game more fun!
 Want to join our [clans](/clans)?
 Head to our [Discord](https://discord.gg/clashfiles) server to get the join password!
 description: We make all games fun.
 draft: false